getrambo/apps-script-tutorial/README.md

 To complete this lesson, you need a temporary Gmail account.

 Google Slides comes with Gmail.
-However, running scripts requires two-factor authentication disabled and access to personal data, so it is safer and faster to run these steps from a temporary account.
+However, running scripts requires two-factor authentication disabled and access to personal data, so it is safer and faster to practice these steps in a temporary account.

 Open a web browser.